 We have represented companies and industries from the United States, European Union and more than 30 other countries before administrative, judicial and legislative bodies throughout the world.
 The depth of our trade team is reflected in an exceptional roster of lawyers, many of whom have served in senior executive positions in government and industry.

 Apart from their track record in private practice, several of our lawyers have high-level and directly relevant US, European or global government experience.
-One of our lawyers was the United States Trade Representative from 1997 to 2001; others served as USTR General Counsel, Associate General Counsel and Assistant General Counsel; and one member of our team was an International Trade Counsel for the Senate Finance Committee and served in the US Department of Commerce’s Import Administration.
+One of our lawyers was the Assistant Secretary of Commerce for Enforcement and Compliance at the US Department of Commerce; others served as USTR General Counsel, Associate General Counsel and Assistant General Counsel; and one member of our team was an International Trade Counsel for the Senate Finance Committee and served in the US Department of Commerce’s Import Administration.
 In Europe, one of our lawyers chaired the WTO Appellate Body and another was a senior trade law advisor to the European Commission.
-With respect to China, our team includes the chief US architect and negotiator of China’s entry into the WTO and one of the leading regulatory lawyers in Beijing (and a member of the Board of Governors of the American Chamber of Commerce—People’s Republic of China).
+With respect to China, our team is led by one of the leading regulatory lawyers in Beijing (and a member of the Board of Governors of the American Chamber of Commerce—People’s Republic of China).

 In all, we have a fully integrated team of 30 lawyers and trade professionals in the United States, Europe and China.
 The practice comprises four key areas, and we have a strong track record in each.

 - In helping open world markets, we have had some landmark victories, representing Boeing in successfully challenging European subsidies to Airbus in the largest WTO case in history; a coalition of leading high-tech companies in successfully challenging EU efforts to undermine the seminal Information Technology Agreement; and US companies in multiple sectors in high-profile market access disputes with the governments of China and India.